8 things you need to know before taking out a loan

 7. Do I need a good credit score to get a loan?

-Before agreeing to give you a loan, your bank will want to know how well you’re likely to handle the agreement and the easiest way is to check your credit score.
+Before offering you a loan, your bank will want to know how well you manage your money, and that you'll be able to pay the loan back.
+The easiest way is to check your credit score.

 Your score looks at a few different things, like your income, current debt and credit history, to work out a rating.